-But in the above listed case, at 1:15 PM - Azure alerts can't determine that the underlying issues seen at 1:10 persist and if there is net new failures; as query provided by user may be taking into account earlier records - Azure alerts can't be sure.
-Hence to err on the side of caution, Contoso-Log-Alert is fired again at 1:15 PM via configured action group.
+But in the above listed case, at 1:15 PM - Azure alerts can't determine that the underlying issues seen at 1:10 persist and if there is net new failures; as query provided by user may be taking into account earlier records - Azure alerts can be sure.
+Hence to err on the side of caution, when Contoso-Log-Alert is executed at 1:15 PM, configured action group is fired again.
 Now at 1:20 PM when no records are seen - Azure alerts can't be certain that the cause of the records has been solved; hence Contoso-Log-Alert will not changed to Resolved in Azure Alert dashboard and/or notifications sent out stating resolution of alert.

 Pricing and Billing of Log Alerts

 Pricing applicable for Log Alerts is stated at the Azure Monitor Pricing page.
 In Azure bills, Log Alerts are represented as type